 Cheap things to do in London

-Much of the city’s history, as well as its modern culture, thriving food scene and even many events can be enjoyed for very little money if you know where to head!
+Much of the city’s history, as well as its modern culture, thriving food scene, and even many events, can be enjoyed for very little money if you know where to head.
+So, let’s explore cheap things to do in London, so you can squeeze those vital pennies ever-tighter.

 Cheap museums and galleries in London

-The Royal Observatory Greenwich’s modest admission allows visitors to get up close and personal with a giant of scientific discovery.
-Visitors are able to stand on the original prime meridian line denoting the eastern and western hemispheres, before going on to learn how the site changed the way we see the world with regard to both time and space.
+The Royal Observatory Greenwich allows visitors to get up close and personal with the original prime meridian line, denoting the eastern and western hemispheres, before going on to learn how the site changed the way we see the world with regard to both time and space.
+Connected to it is the Maritime Museum, which will easily fulfill all your sea-faring needs.
+And don’t forget the Planetarium, with its dazzling space show about the origins of the universe.

 London’s budget eats

-Just behind Euston train station, north west London’s Drummond Street rivals Brick Lane when it comes to cheap eats from the Indian subcontinent.
-Further north still, there’s plenty of options amidst the fashion stalls of Camden Market, with traditional fish and chips competing for attention against hotdogs and burritos.
+Just behind Euston train station, North West London’s Drummond Street rivals Brick Lane when it comes to cheap eats from the Indian subcontinent.
+Further north still, there are plenty of options amidst the fashion stalls of Camden Market, with traditional fish and chips competing for attention against hot dogs and burritos.

 The converted shipping containers of Boxpark are another great option.
-Providing shared seating and a plethora of independent places to eat, there are three sites to look out for, in Wembley, Shoreditch and up-and-coming Croydon.
+Providing shared seating and a plethora of independent places to eat, there are three sites to look out for in WembleyShoreditch, and Croydon.
+Some things are cheaper than others here, so shop around, and you’re sure to find something equally valuable and delicious.

 London’s best value views